 Last Updated 01 December 2017.

 Birka is an important trading town during the Viking Age.
 It lies at the centre of Scandinavian’s busy trading networks, on the island of Björkö, west of present-day Stockholm in Lake Mälaren.
 Some excavations here date back more than a century, others are quite recent such as Herigar’s Hall.
-Any which way, archaeological research on site improves our knowledge on daily life in the Viking Age.
+Any which way, archaeological research on-site improves our knowledge of daily life in the Viking Age.
 And it continues to improve as researchers revisit older excavations and start applying modern techniques.

 This ‘cold case’ type of approach has recently been used on grave Bj 581 and the results are available in the American Journal of Physical Anthropology.
 It starts with the 1970s osteological analysis that: “triggered questions concerning the sex, gender and identity among Viking warriors.”
 Originally discovered in the 1880s the grave contains human remains, two horses and weapons, as well as a gaming board.
 Over the years, researchers have come to view it as the prototype of a Viking warrior grave.
 A male warrior, that is.
 The new genome study, however, surprisingly reveals that the person in the grave is actually a female in her thirties who died in the mid-tenth century.
 Was this woman a military leader?
 Or, was she for some other reason buried with symbolic warrior items in her grave?